 Choose a darker color, like black, if you want a more intimate ambiance.
 Lighter shades create depth and tend to widen the space.

-Do you paint the basement ceilings the same color as the walls?
+Do you want to paint the room ceilings the same color as the walls?
 The answer is yes if you want to tie a room together and create a cozier vibe.

-Painting the ceiling with a lighter finish than the basement walls opens the room.
-Most basements are dimly-lit, so the lighter-ceiling-with-darker-wall color combination would be the way to go.
+Painting the ceiling with a lighter finish than the walls opens the room.
+Most are dimly lit, so the lighter-ceiling-with-darker-wall color combination would be the way to go.

 You can choose a lighter color for your basement ceiling if you want: